arribada/timelord/README.md

-# timelord
+# TimeLord
-TimeLord is a 1-4 channel low power timer board to release or trigger biologging instruments
+TimeLord is an open source, 1-4 channel timer board designed around powerful and feature-rich Arm architecture, capable of easily controlling one or more peripheral devices such as GPS loggers, drop-offs, VHF/UHF transmitters, cameras, audio recorders, LEDs, sound players and a host of other devices.